 Choosing the right pillow is a little tricky as it depends on your preferences.
 Some pillows are better for those that sleep on their back, and others are better for those who sleep on their side.
 Then there is a firmness to consider.
 Some people like to sink into their pillows, while others prefer something firm.
 Think about these factors when you’re shopping for new pillows.
 Check out this guide for choosing the right pillow for some excellent advice.

 Consider your room’s smell.

 The first thing you need to do is remove anything that might be a bit whiffy.
 So, you might want to hide your laundry basket away if it’s near your bed, and if your slippers are a bit pongy, you might want to leave them outside your door!

 Then add those smells that are conducive to a good night’s sleep.
 You could add plants with a relaxing scent, such as Jasmine, Lavender, and Aloe Vera.
 Or you could replicate some of these smells with an oil diffuser, as aromatherapy is often recommended to those who find it difficult to sleep.
 These scents are good for lowering your heart rate and making you feel more relaxed, so you should have a better night’s sleep, especially if you suffer from stress and anxiety.

 Creating A Sleep Friendly Bedroom

 There is always more you can do, of course.
-Decluttering your bedroom could be helpful if the mess in your room distracts you from your sleep.
-You might want to read a book or write in a journal before going to bed, too, as these activities help calm the mind.
+Decluttering your bedroom could be helpful if the mess in your room distracts you from sleep.
+You might also want to read a book or write in a journal before going to bed, as these activities help calm the mind.
 Following these tips will help you make a sleep-friendly bedroom in no time.
 We have more ideas about our website, so follow our suggestions in this post and browse our site for other advice related to your sleep.